-12. Mineral Resources Less Than Significant With Less Than Potentially Significant Mitigation Significant Would the Project: Impact Incorporated Impact No Impact a.
+12. Mineral Resources Less Than Significant Potentially With Less Than Significant Significant Mitigation Would the Project: Impact Incorporated Impact No Impact a.
 Result in the loss of availability of a known |X|mineral resource that would be of value to the region and the residents of the state? b.
-Result in the loss of availability of a locally X important mineral resource recovery site or other land use plan?
+Result in the loss of availability of a locally X important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?